smithy-lang/smithy-rs/design/src/rfcs/rfc0012_body_callback_apis.md

 What follows is a simplified example of how this API could be used to introduce checksum validation for outgoing request payloads.
 In this example, the checksum calculation is fallible and no validation takes place.
 All it does it calculate the checksum of some data and then returns the checksum of that data when `trailers` is called.
-This is fine because it's being used to calculate the checksum of a streaming body in a request.
+This is fine because it's being used to calculate the checksum of a streaming body for a request.

 ```rust
 #[derive(Default)]